-- (i) A marketing agreement with Lucid Energy Delaware, LLC ("Lucid"), who was an affiliate of Riverstone until the sale of Riverstone's investment in Lucid in July 2022. - (ii) A vendor arrangement with Streamline Innovations Inc ("Streamline") who was an affiliate of Riverstone beginning in the second quarter of 2022 and an affiliate of Pearl. - (iii) A joint operating agreement with Maple Energy Holdings, LLC ("Maple") who is an affiliate of Riverstone.
+- (i) A marketing agreement with Lucid Energy Delaware, LLC ("Lucid"), who was an affiliate of Riverstone until the sale of Riverstone's investment in Lucid in July 2022.
+As a result of such sale, there no longer remains a related party relationship with Lucid as of the third quarter of 2022. - (ii) A vendor arrangement with Streamline Innovations Inc ("Streamline") who was an affiliate of Riverstone beginning in the second quarter of 2022 and an affiliate of Pearl. - (iii) A joint operating agreement with Maple Energy Holdings, LLC ("Maple") who is an affiliate of Riverstone.
 On December 23, 2022, the Company sold all of its working interest ownership in producing properties operated by Maple for an unadjusted sales price of \$60 million.
 As a result of such sale, there no longer remains a related party relationship with Maple as of December 31, 2022. - (iv) A vendor arrangement with LM Energy Partners who was an affiliate of Colgate Holdings until the sale of Colgate Holdings' investment in LM Energy Partners in December 2022.
 As a result of such sale, there no longer remains a related party relationship with LM Energy Partners as of December 31, 2022.

-The following table summarizes the costs incurred and revenues recognized from such arrangements during the periods they were considered related parties, as discussed above, as included in the consolidated statements of operations and consolidated balance sheet for the periods indicated, as well as the related net receivables and payables outstanding as of the balance sheet dates:
+The following table summarizes the costs incurred and revenues recognized from such arrangements during the periods they were considered related parties, as discussed above, as included in the consolidated statements of operations for the periods indicated, as well as the related net receivables and payables outstanding as of the balance sheet dates:

 Year Ended December 31,

-(in thousands) 2022 2021 2021 .021 2020
+(in thousands) 2 2023 2022 2 021

 Lucid

-Oil and gas sales \$ 25,117 \$ 21,533 \$ 5,089
+Oil and gas sales \$ - \$ 25,117 \$ 21,533

-Gathering, processing and transportation expenses 5,398 6,870 4,818
+Gathering, processing and transportation expenses 5,398 6,870

 Streamline

-Lease operating expenses 1,465
+Lease operating expenses 5,296 1,465

 Maple

 Oil and gas sales 8,354

 Lease operating expenses 4,368

 Capital expenditures 11,196

 LM Energy Partners

 Gathering, processing and transportation expenses 4,024

-(in thousands) Dec ember 31 , 2022 Decen nber 31, 2021
+(in thousands) Decembe er 31, 2023 December 31, 2022

 Accounts receivable, net

-Lucid (1) \$ \$ 5,562

 Maple 128

 Accounts payable and accrued expenses

 Maple 2,790

 LM Energy Partners 2,283